English Grammar Way

 • Example: He is my best friend.
 (He replaces a specific person’s name.)

 • Example: They went to the park.
-(They replaces multiple individuals.)
+(They replace multiple individuals.)

 3. Verbs